msartiano/js-exercise/README.md

 ## Brief
 We would like to build a JS application that displays images fetched from an external service.

-A basic service would have the following functionalities:
+The tasks is to create a fullstack system.

+Backend:
+- Create an HTTP server with any framework of choice
-- Ability to fetch data from an external image searching API
+- Fetch data from an external image searching API
 - Transform and filter the data
+- Expose a list of URLs to be fetched by the FE

+Frontend:
+- Fetch data from the backend
-- Display on the page
+- Display data using React

-We could plan to extend the service by introducing:
-- Add test coverage or implementing directly a TDD approach

 For the purpose of this exercise, the external API will be NASA's media searching API